andrew/ultimate-awesome/README.md

 - [awesome-sc2-ai](https://github.com/aiarena/awesome-sc2-ai) - A curated list of SC2 AI code and resources.
 - [fdroidlist](https://github.com/ChrystianSchutz/fdroidlist) - Curated list of awesome opensource apps on F-Droid.
 - [awesome-deep-learning](https://github.com/DenseAI/awesome-deep-learning) - 深度学习资料.
-- [awesome-security](https://github.com/djadmin/awesome-security) - A collection of awesome software, libraries, documents, books, resources and cools stuffs about security.
 - [Interview-Preparation](https://github.com/ElizaLo/Interview-Preparation) - Awesome list and code for Interview Preparation based on HackerRank, LeetCode, etc. on Python and C++.
 - [awesome-endless-sky](https://github.com/EndlessSkyCommunity/awesome-endless-sky) - A curated list of all things Endless Sky.
 - [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.